 Creating an acknowledgment (mail or email) involves:

-- Building an acknowledgment template and
+- Building an acknowledgment template

-- Assigning it to a gift
+- Assigning that acknowledgment template to a gift

 When you are ready to begin acknowledging gifts